BeaconCMS/beacon/guides/introduction/your_first_site.md

 ]
 ```

-Replace the URL with a domain you own if you intend to deploy your site.

-Note that content can be a single object or a list of objects as necessary.
+These values have no meaning running your site locally but you should replace it accordingly if you plan to [deploy your site](https://github.com/BeaconCMS/beacon/blob/main/guides/deployment/fly.md).

-Save the changes.
+Save the changes, go to the Page tag, and Publish the changes.Save the changes.

+--

+Congratulations!
+You have a site up and running.
+The next step is to [deploy your site](https://github.com/BeaconCMS/beacon/blob/main/guides/deployment/fly.md).